In the Beginning

 In 2010 I began working on a video game for the Apple IOS devices.
 The game was called Hungry Faces, an Angry Birds type of game with a twist.
 Canon balls were launched at a tower with food nestled between the bricks.
 The object was to break the food out and as it fell, catch it in the mouth of a face that you could move back and forth along the bottom of the screen thus catching the food in the face's mouth and scoring points.Because I was selling the game under our business, I did not want to confuse people who might buy it from a business called Lauck Street Shipyard LLC, so I changed the name of the corporation to LSS Enterprises LLC.
 The game, however, did not sell at all and eventually I yanked it from the Apple App Store.
 If there's enough interest, I may resubmit it and try again.
 I thought it was a pretty neat game myself.

 Where We're Going

 LSS Enterprises LLC eventually became LSS Enterprises Inc trading as Lauck Street Shipyard.
-We will continue to develop new products for the model ship builder.
-Two new courses for our College of Model Shipbuilding were released in 2014 - Swift and Mayflower.
+We will continue to develop new products for the model ship builder from time to time.

 You might also be interested to know that I served in the Marine Corps from 1966 to 1969.
 I was a tactical air control-man in Vietnam in 1968/1969.
 You can purchase my personal memoirs about my combat experiences here.
 I think you'll find the chapter "Coming Full Circle" especially interesting.

 More recently I have been writing fiction novels.
 I have completed a series of books that tell the story of terrorism, espionage, and World War III.
-You can learn more about these books on my personal website and purchase them on Amazon.
+You can learn more about these books on my personal books page and purchase them on Amazon.